 Two households, both alike in dignity,

-OK, we know from the play's beginning that love and hatred are intertwined throughout Romeo and Juliet.
-Here, the Chorus (kind of like a narrator) tells us up front that, over the course of the play, "two households," or families in Verona, are going to get caught up (again) in a long standing feud, or "ancient grudge."
+Think of this like a mini-reading guide: here, Shakespeare (or the Chorus) tells us up front that, over the course of the play, "two households," or families in Verona, are going to get caught up (again) in a long standing feud, or "ancient grudge."
 Not only that, but things are going to get "blood[y]" when their children (the kids who came from their parents' "fatal loins") fall in love and then later "take their life."
 We also know that the deaths of the two "star-crossed lovers" will put an end to their families' hatred.
 In just a few lines, Shakespeare lays out the plot and a few of the major themes—done and done.

 | Quote #2

-You might be wondering what the heck Sampson's up to when he spots the Montague's servants on the streets and announces "I will bite my thumb at them, which is disgrace to them if they bear it" (1.1.13).
+Okay, what is going on here?
 Basically, thumb biting, which involves biting and then flicking one's thumb from behind the upper teeth, is a Shakespearean version of flipping someone the bird.
-Now, Sampson (a Capulet servant) doesn't have a good reason to insult the Montagues' servants – he's basically looking to stir up trouble because his masters are feuding with the Montagues, but probably more because he's bored.
+Now, Sampson (a Capulet servant) doesn't have a good reason to insult the Montagues' servants—he's just looking to stir up trouble because his masters are feuding with the Montagues, but probably more because he's bored.
 Plus, Sampson's too much of a coward to own up to his silly gesture because the "law" won't be on his "side" if his thumb biting causes a big old brawl (he doesn't want to get busted for causing a fracas).
 What's the point of all this?
 Well, the Capulet/Montague feud, which has obviously trickled down to involve their servants, is completely absurd.
 Just like Sampson's thumb biting.

 | Quote #3